Examples

 Count and measure influential observations

-from interlace import n_influential, tau_gap
+from interlace import n_influential

 # Count observations exceeding the 4/n heuristic threshold